hkawakami16seis/T-Phase-Automatic-Analysis-Tools/README.md

 # T-Phase-Automatic-Analysis-Tools

-This repository contains the source code for the automated analysis of T-phase (tertiary wave) signals, as presented in the paper:
+This repository contains the source code for the automated analysis of T-phase signals, as presented in the paper:

 > **"Next-Generation Framework for T-phase Analysis: Automated Detection of a Significant Anomalous Event at Sofu Seamount in 2023"**